nextcloud/spreed/README.md

 1. Simply clone this repository into the `apps` folder of your Nextcloud development instance.
 2. Run `make dev-setup`
 3. Then activate it through the apps management. :tada:
+4. To build the docs locally, install mkdocs locally: `apt install mkdocs mkdocs-bootstrap`

-We are also available on [Freenode IRC #nextcloud-talk](https://webchat.freenode.net/?channels=nextcloud-talk), if you want to join the discussion.
+We are also available on [our public Talk team conversation](https://cloud.nextcloud.com/call/c7fz9qpr), if you want to join the discussion.

+### API documentation

+The API documentation is available at https://nextcloud-talk.readthedocs.io/en/latest/

 ### Milestones and Branches